Waverly Hills Sanatorium is a massive abandoned

 Additionally lack of proper funding decreased overall sanitary

-conditions of the medical center.
+conditions of the medical centre.
 The conditions were so bad and old patients were treated so badly

 that it was closed in 1981.
-Remaining citizens were transfered to
+Remaining citizens were transferred to

-Hazelwood Center.
+Hazelwood Centre.
 The deterioration and overall state of the

 building was too expansive to restoration and it was closed.

-years several people came forward with their ideas for the hospital.
+years several people came forward with their ideas for the abandoned

 Some offered minimum state prison within its walls.
 Others suggested